What each article and its key provisions mean for your company.

 Article 1 - Introduction

 Article 1 makes several references to the Model Articles and these will be referenced in other articles as well.
-This is because the Vestd Articles amend the Model Articles, as is common with custom articles.
+This is because the Vestd Articles incorporate, but modify, the Model Articles, as is common with custom articles.

 Article 2 - Definitions